ppiech/rxworkshop/README.md

 Use following project: [MyApplication](sessions/2/MyApplication) for the excercises.

 ## Session 3: map, flatMap, switchMap, concatMap
+Use differnt variants of transformation operators to manipulate data streams

 # Session ideas
 * Connectable observables